Sage/dynamodb_framework/README.md

 ### #get_ttl_status

-This method is called to get the ttl status of a table
+This method is called to get the ttl status of a table.

 **Params**